 By phone: Call our office at (202) 449-8449, Monday through Friday between 9:00-5:30 E.S.T.

-Online: Check out many different giving options on our donate page.
+Online: Atlas Network offers many different giving options on our donate page.
+Click here to make a donation today.

 Atlas Network has several programs that allow us to provide financial resources to partners in the network.
 Given our track record of success investing in the worldwide freedom movement, many donors work with Atlas Network in the manner of a “mutual fund” – e.g., trusting our judgment to give research grants or general support grants in a particular region.

-Atlas Network is in a unique position to be able to identify strong grantees for advancing liberty by drawing on its knowledge of the work of more than 400 think tanks in 80 countries.
+Atlas Network is in a unique position to be able to identify strong grantees for advancing liberty by drawing on its knowledge of the work of 500 think tanks in 100 countries.

 If you have an interest in supporting a particular region or Atlas Network partner, please contact Chad.Goote@AtlasNetwork.org.

 Atlas Network is an independent, nonprofit 501(c)(3) organization.
-Atlas Network is not endowed and does not accept government funding.
-All of its programs depend upon the generosity of foundations, individuals, and corporations.
+We are not endowed and do not accept government funding.
+All of our programs depend upon the generosity of foundations, individuals, and corporations.
 Our audited financials as well as our 501(c)(3) exemption certificate can be found online in our financials section.

 Receipts for mail or phone donations are usually sent within one week of when Atlas Network receives your gift.
 For an online donation, an email receipt is sent within minutes.